-As proposed, all subpart A procedures would apply to all part 5 OCC filings, unless the substantive rule specifically exempts the filing or the OCC states otherwise.
-This change would create filing parity for all national banks and Federal savings association activities and transactions addressed in proposed part 5.
-The effect of this change on a specific activity or transaction is discussed below, in the context of that activity or transaction.
+We proposed to apply all subpart A procedures to all part 5 OCC filings, unless the substantive rule specifically exempts the filing or the OCC states otherwise.
+We received no comments on this provision and adopt the procedures as proposed.
+This change creates more parity for national banks and Federal savings associations when filing an application for activities and transactions addressed in part 5.

-Section 5.2(c) also states that the Comptroller's Licensing Manual (Manual) provides additional filing information and is available on-line and, for a fee, in print.
-The OCC proposes to revise this provision to state only that the Manual is available online.
-This proposed revision reflects the OCC's decision to stop printing the Manual in hard copy, in order to reduce paper consumption and to ensure that the public receives only the most up-todate information.
+Section 5.2(c) also states that the Comptroller's Licensing Manual provides additional filing information and is available on-line and, for a fee, in print.
+We proposed to revise this provision to state only that the Manual is available on-line.
+This proposed revision reflected the OCC's decision to stop printing the Manual in hard copy, to reduce paper consumption and to ensure that the public receives only the most up-to-date information.
 The OCC also is in the process of updating the Manual, as well as filing forms, to contain information on both national bank and Federal savings association filings.
-As indicated earlier in this preamble discussion, we also anticipate updating our electronic filing system so that a single system can receive filings from both national banks and Federal savings associations.
+As indicated earlier in this preamble discussion, we are updating our electronic filing system so that a single system will receive filings from both national banks and Federal savings associations.

-Finally, § 5.2(d) states that the OCC may permit electronic filing for any class of filings.
-In order to reflect the agency's move toward the more efficient and less costly electronic filings, we propose to revise this provision to state that the OCC encourages all filings to be made electronically.
+Additionally, § 5.2(d) states that the OCC may permit electronic filing for any class of filings.
+In order to reflect the agency's move toward the more efficient and less costly electronic filings, we proposed to revise this provision to state that the OCC encourages all filings to be made electronically.
+We received one comment on the § 5.2 filing procedures, which requested that the OCC make electronic submission available for all forms and reporting requirements.
+Currently, certain OCC licensing forms can be filled and submitted electronically, e.g., branch establishment.
+Furthermore, the modifications the OCC is currently making to its electronic filing system, as discussed above, will permit national banks and Federal savings associations to submit all filings electronically.
+No changes are needed to our proposed rule to incorporate this comment, and we therefore adopt § 5.2(d) as proposed.

-§ 5.3 Definitions.
+Section 5.3 Definitions.
 Section 5.3 contains definitions of terms used throughout part 5.
-The OCC is proposing amendments to this section as part of the proposal to address both national bank and Federal savings association filings in part 5.
-For example, we propose to amend the definition of "capital and surplus" to include reference to Federal savings associations.10
+We proposed to amend many of these definitions so that they would apply to both national bank and Federal savings association filings in part 5.
+For example, we proposed to amend the definition of "capital and surplus" to include reference to Federal savings associations.12